 Trigger Discussion in My WIP

 Unfortunately, the Netflix culture has gotten people used to being warned both equally and inconsistently about anything and everything, from graphic violence to all sorts of low level issues like profanity and scenes that depict characters (gasp) smoking cigarettes.
-Here’s how a character discusses it in my Work-in-Progress, Jihad Insurance.
+Here’s how a character discusses it in my Work-in-Progress, Hot Scenes.

 “You know how I knew we were fucked as a culture?
 I started watching some movie on Netflix, and they always have the little warning about what the ‘adult’ content is, right?
 The movie I was watching listed ‘sex, nudity, language, smoking’…all this rinky-dink shit.
 No warning of violence whatsoever.